-OK, we still were visiting Koblenz but the city was partying: It was in the middle of a six-month-long festival of flowers and plants.
+We’d still be docking in Koblenz, our cruise director announced, but it would not be business as usual.
+The city was in the middle of a six-month-long festival of flowers and plants.

-But this wasn’t just any flower show.
-Oh, no: This was the biannual Federal Horticultural Show (German: Bundesgartenschau), the national flower show for the entire country of Germany.
+And this wasn’t just any flower show.
+Oh, no: This was the biannual Federal Horticultural Show.
+The Bundesgartenschau.
+The national flower show for the entire country of Germany.
 This, my friends, was a Very.
 Big.
 Deal.

-The views from the gondolas, both up and down the river, were spectacular.
+The views we got from the gondolas were spectacular, both up and down the river.
 We could even see our cruise ship below as we passed overhead.
 Photo op!

 Area 1: The flower show on the plateau